raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

   }
 ```

-Use the `curl` command to see how it works.
+Send an HTTP request to see how it works.

 ```sh
 cargo run &